Deoxynucleoside kinase: Function

-Thus, the two substrates of this enzyme are ATP and 2'-deoxynucleoside, whereas its two products are ADP and 2'-deoxynucleoside 5'-phosphate.
+For example, one substrate of the enzyme is thymidine, which is converted to its monophosphate by transfer of a phosphate group from the cofactor, adenosine triphosphate (ATP):

+The enzyme characterised from Drosophila melanogaster is distinct from deoxyadenosine kinase and deoxyguanosine kinase in that it can act on all the common 2'-deoxyribonucleosides.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:deoxynucleoside 5'-phosphotransferase.
 Other names in common use include multispecific deoxynucleoside kinase, ms-dNK, multisubstrate deoxyribonucleoside kinase, multifunctional deoxynucleoside kinase, D. melanogaster deoxynucleoside kinase, and Dm-dNK.